bradymholt/psqlformat/README.md

 Options:
   --help           Show help                                           [boolean] --version        Show version number                                 [boolean] --write          Edit files in-place.
+(Beware!)                      [boolean] --spaces         Number of spaces to indent the code     [number] [default: 4] --tabs           Use tabs instead of spaces (spaces option is ignored)
+                                                                       [boolean]
-(Beware!)                       [boolean] --spaces        Number of spaces to indent the code      [number] [default: 4] --maxLength     Maximum length of a query                             [number] --commaStart    Use preceding comma in parameter list                [boolean] --commaBreak    In insert statement, add a newline after each comma  [boolean] --commaEnd      Use trailing comma in parameter list [boolean] [default: true] --noComment     Remove any comments                                  [boolean] --functionCase  Case of the function names
+  --maxLength      Maximum length of a query                            [number] --commaStart     Use preceding comma in parameter list               [boolean] --commaBreak     In insert statement, add a newline after each comma [boolean] --commaEnd       Use trailing comma in parameter list[boolean] [default: true] --noComment      Remove any comments                                 [boolean] --functionCase   Case of the function names
          [string] [choices: "unchanged", "lowercase", "uppercase", "capitalize"]
                                                           [default: "unchanged"]
   --noGrouping     Add a newline between statements in transaction regroupement
                                                       [boolean] [default: false]
   --keywordCase    Case of the reserved keywords
          [string] [choices: "unchanged", "lowercase", "uppercase", "capitalize"]
                                                           [default: "uppercase"]
-  --formatType    Use another formatting type for some statements      [boolean] --wrapLimit     Wrap queries at a certain length                      [number] --placeholder   Regex to find code that must not be changed           [string] --perlBinPath   The path to the perl executable     [string] [default: "perl"]
+  --formatType     Use another formatting type for some statements     [boolean] --wrapLimit      Wrap queries at a certain length                     [number] --placeholder    Regex to find code that must not be changed          [string] --extraFunction  Path to file containing a list of function names     [string] --perlBinPath    The path to the perl executable    [string] [default: "perl"]
 ```

 ## Module usage